icebob/moleculer-java-site/src/middlewares.md

 }
 ```

-Finally install the Middleware using the `use` function of `ServiceBroker`:
+Finally install the `Middleware` using the "use" function of `ServiceBroker`:

 ```java
 broker.use(new AccessControllerMiddleware());